capactio/website/docs/architecture/engine-k8s-api.md

 To sum it up, it looks like there are different opinions how to represent the state.
 For more details, read the article ["What the heck are Conditions in Kubernetes controllers?"](https://dev.to/maelvls/what-the-heck-are-kubernetes-conditions-for-4je7).

-Analysing our case, we found out that:
+Analyzing our case, we found out that:
 - we need to show on UI a simple high level status for a given Action.
 Calculating it from conditions array would be complex.
 - Currently, UI and `kubectl` are the only consumers of the Action status.
 Conditions array wouldn't bring many benefits to us at a current state of the project.